jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

   }
 }</script>

-And there we see the `0.750` alpha in the result, when we want `1.000` for a proper cross-fade.
+And there's the `0.750` alpha in the result, instead of what we want for a true cross-fade, `1.000`.
 In fact, the colour is wrong too.
 If we're fading from red to blue, the mid point should be 50% red and 50% blue, but it's 33% red and 66% blue.

 In terms of what we want for cross-fading, things seem to go wrong when we get to "transformed destination".
 That's where the values of the back layer are reduced, giving more weight to the top layer.
 A cross-fade isn't layered – the order shouldn't matter.
-In fact, if missed out that step, and just added the premultiplied destination to the premultiplied source, we'd get the answer we want.
+In fact, if we missed out that step, and just added the premultiplied destination to the premultiplied source, we'd get the answer we want.

 So what's the solution?